Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/async_get.md

 * The data type of return value is selected in  `oneflow.typing`

-* When we call job function, the form of getting results synchronously / asynchronously is slightly different
+* When we call a job function, the form of getting results synchronously / asynchronously is slightly different

 ## Get result synchronously

 When we define a job function, if the annotation of the return type of the job function is `oneflow.typing.Numpy`, the job function will be called synchronously.

-For example, when we define the job function below:
+For example, when we define a job function like this:
 ```python
 @flow.global_function(type="train")
 def train_job(